adhese/ava/README.md

 Call `AdView.setShouldOpenAd()` to enable/disable automatic opening of the ad in the browser.
 The default value is true, so it will open automatically.
 However, when setting it to false and implementing the `OnAdClickListener` you can implement custom behaviour

+## Publishing
+The Gradle file has been set-up to enable publishing to JCenter (Bintray).

+Make sure the following details have been added to the `local.properties` file:

+    bintray.pkg.userOrg=xxxxxx
+    bintray.user=xxxxxxxx
+    bintray.apikey=xxxxxxxxxxxxxxxx

+Follow these steps to publish the SDK:
+1. Change the version number in the `build.gradle` file.
+2. Run the following command: `./gradlew bintrayUpload`
+3. When successful you should see your new version on `https://bintray.com/tsturtew/ava/com.endare.adhese.sdk`